ResearchIT/Workshops/README.md

 **Caveats:**

-- Researchers are potentially; faculty, staff, post-doctoral fellows and graduate students but generally not undergraduates.
+- Researchers are potentially; faculty, staff, post-docs, graduate students, undergrads involved in research.
 - HPC is High Performance Computing.
 This implies speed, not any particular architecture.
 - Researchers have needs for both parallel and serial processing.